-The online enrollment process must be completed for EACH student who has been accepted to Upper Columbia Academy.
+The online pre-registration process must be completed for EACH student who has been accepted to Upper Columbia Academy.
 The forms can be completed in any order.
 Information can be entered in one session or over multiple sessions.
-Your information will be saved as you move from page to page within the online enrollment process.
-PLEASE NOTE: some documents MUST be presented in person on registration day or earlier (i.e., passport, or original birth certificate and social security card).
-A non-refundable \$100 online enrollment fee is required.
+Your information will be saved as you move from page to page within the online registration process.
+PLEASE NOTE: some documents MUST be presented in person on registration day (i.e. original birth certificate and social security card).
+A pre-registration fee of \$10 is required for any students pre-registering after June 15th.